×

 Will I save money living in India?

 "Living in India can be significantly cheaper than living in the United States since the cost of living is typically much lower.
 Everyday items such as food, clothing, and gas are often more affordable in India.
 Although the salaries tend to be lower in India, the much lower cost of living means that you could still save money overall.
-Additionally, housing and rent are generally much less expensive in India," wrote a person living in India.
+Additionally, housing and rent are generally much less expensive in India," explained one expat living in India.

 What is the average cost of housing in India?